 Because my own novel employs many neologisms, critics jumping in mid-story often highlight those neologisms to make sure I’m using them as intended.
 While it can get tedious to say to myself, “Yes, that is what it means,” I am always thankful for keen eyes.
 This is the kind of sharp, considerate criticism each of us should aim for and be thankful for if we receive it.

-A genre is “A category of artistic composition, as in music or literature, marked by a distinctive style, form, or content” (thefreedictionary.com).
-When reading an author’s work, it’s crucial to take into account its genre, and, subsequently, its intended audience.
-There are writers of all persuasions and interests on a site as diverse as Scribophile.
-If you’re even-handed in your critiquing, you’ll at some point be reading a story in a genre you might not otherwise touch, and while you might wish Twilight (and every other child of the “Sparkly Vampire” genre) ended after one book with a surprise appearance from the Wesley Snipes portrayal of Blade, it’s inappropriate to harshly judge an author’s genre work simply because you don’t like the genre.
+A genre is “A category of artistic composition, as in music or literature, marked by a distinctive style, form, or content.”
+When reading an author’s work, it’s crucial to take into account its genre and intended audience.
+If you’re even-handed in your critiquing, you’ll at some point be reading a story in a genre you might not otherwise touch, and while you might wish Twilight had been a one-off rather than a worldwide phenomenon, it’s inappropriate to harshly judge an author’s work simply because you don’t like their sort of story.

 Consider the question of author intent and how that intent will resonate with an intended (or unintended!) audience.
-Forget if the story resonates with you personally.
+Sometimes, you must ignore whether or not a story resonates with you personally.
 Instead, ask yourself if it would resonate with your vampire-novel-loving daughter.
 Are the story, plot devices, characters, and verbiage appropriate for the intended audience?
 If yes, why or why not?
 If no, why or why not?
-(It ‘s paramount for your growth as an informed critic and reader to ask the question “why.”
-By explaining “why” something does or doesn’t work, you’re drawing out the “intrinsic knowledge” I alluded to above.)
+Your personal tastes should not dictate the quality of your criticism.
+Train yourself to offer valuable insight even on writing you’d never pay money to read.

 Remember these principles when reading work outside your sphere of interest.
 Being constructive doesn’t mean you have to love or even like the work.
 If something is written well, it’s written well—prejudices aside.
-Leave your prejudices against the genre at the door, and if you’re truly unable to be objective, you would do the writer a better service by moving on.
+If you’re truly unable to be objective, you would do the writer a better service by moving on.